frontenddogma/web-development-glossary/manuscript/i.md

 Increment
 : A term from the → Scrum framework that describes a piece of working software that adds to previously created software and that, in total, forms respective product.

+Industrial Design
+: @@

 Information Architecture
 : @@

-Information design
+Information Design
 : @@

-Information security
+Information Security
 : @@

 Infosec
-: → Information security
+: → Information Security

 Inheritance
 : @@